rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 music on it once and it lasted for years.
 So I think Apple service, in this instance, was first rate.

-My complaint since then is the entire system surrounnding music on my iPod Touch.  iTunes is the absolute worst piece of software I use, whether on Windows, Linux, OSX or iOS.
+My complaint since then is the entire system surrounding music on my iPod Touch.  iTunes is the absolute worst piece of software I use, whether on Windows, Linux, OSX or iOS.
 If I try to put new music on my iPod I first have to figure out how in the hell to get iTunes to do that, with it's interminable